2022 West Bengal local elections: Results

+Partywise result

 The ruling party in the state, Trinamool Congress, had a landslide victory by winning 102 out of 108 municipalities.
-CPI(M) and newly formed Humro Party were successful to win Taherpur and Darjeeling municipality respectively.
-The results of the remaining four bodies were found hung which were later won by TMC with the support of independent candidates.
+The CPI(M) and newly formed Hamro Party were successful to win Taherpur and Darjeeling Municipality respectively.
+The results of the remaining four bodies were found hung which were later won by AITC with the support of independent candidates.

-Following is a list of performances of the contested political parties and alliances (on 27 February,2022) :
+Following is a list of performances of the contested political parties and alliances: